aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MHTML to XLT via Java" h2="Convert MHTML file to XLT by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate MHTML to XLT conversion feature into their Java applications.
+This two-step process begins with Aspose.PDF for Java, which is used to render MHTML to XLSX.
+Once the XLSX file is created, the second step involves using the Spreadsheet Programming API Aspose.Cells for Java to convert the XLSX file to XLT.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, convert, and manipulate PDF documents without any external dependencies.
+It supports a wide range of features, including the ability to render MHTML to XLSX.
+This feature allows developers to quickly and easily convert MHTML files to XLSX, which is the native format of Microsoft Excel.

+The second step of the process involves using Aspose.Cells for Java to convert the XLSX file to XLT.
+Aspose.Cells for Java is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets without any external dependencies.
+It supports a wide range of features, including the ability to convert XLSX to XLT.
+This feature allows developers to quickly and easily convert XLSX files to XLT, which is the native format of Microsoft Excel templates.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate MHTML to XLT conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render MHTML to XLSX.
-In the second step, you can convert XLSX to XLT by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate MHTML to XLT conversion feature into their Java applications.
+This two-step process begins with Aspose.PDF for Java, which is used to render MHTML to XLSX.
+Once the XLSX file is created, the second step involves using the Spreadsheet Programming API Aspose.Cells for Java to convert the XLSX file to XLT.
+This feature allows developers to quickly and easily convert MHTML files to XLT, which is the native format of Microsoft Excel templates.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}